gamma-opt/p-BnB/final results/small_density_instances/README.md

 [This folder](https://drive.google.com/drive/folders/1QXdTmEjxriQTCpphTmKZaxRSDzE9zPEK?usp=sharing) contains formulations of deterministic equivalents of two-stage stochastic mizxed0itneger problems represented by mixed-integer quadratically constrained quadratic programming problems.
-The problems are as minimisation problems.
 The name of each file contains information about parameterisation used for problem generation.

 In particular the file with the name "model_n1_n2_n3_n4_n5_n6_n7" implies that the problem was randomly generated using
 * n1 - number of random seed